andrefaraujo/videosearch/README.md

 This project currently contains code for
 - Keyframe extraction from videos
+- Shot boundary detector for videos
-- SIFT descriptor extraction at large scale
+- SIFT descriptor extraction per frame
 - Scoring a retrieval system that uses the Stanford I2V dataset

 ## Quick start